tesla3327/michaelnthiessen/src/pages/vue-blog-tutorial/index.md

 2. Content Management System
 3. Hosting

-The biggest one is the blogging framework, so that's what I'll be spending most of my time on.
+The biggest one is the blogging framework, so that's what I'll be focusing on in this post.

+But first, let me explain what my current stack looks like.

-### Blogging Framework
+### Blogging Framework: Gatsby

 ![](gatsby.png)